-- There were only 3 rental properties advertised that were affordable for a young person aged over 18 who depends on Youth Allowance.
-All were rooms in share houses. - Less than 1% of the rental properties in the state were affordable for a single person who depends on New Start Allowance (8 properties, of which 5 were rooms in share houses). - Only 8% of the properties were affordable for a couple with two young children who are living on New Start Allowance (160 properties).
+- There were only 2 rental properties advertised in the Northern region that were affordable for a young person aged over 18 who depends on Youth Allowance.
+They were both rooms in share houses and one was in an isolated area. - Only those same 2 properties were affordable for a single person who depends on New Start Allowance. - Only 9% of the properties were affordable for a couple with two young children who are living on New Start Allowance (57 properties).